jundalisay/sp/content/en/research/hume/treatise/book-1/part-1/section-01.md

 ## All Simple Ideas Initially Come from Simple Impressions as Sensory Perceptions and Feelings

-All our perceptions are either impressions or ideas
+All our perceptions are either impressions or ideas.

 Their difference is in how their force strikes the mind.